LinuxForHealth/FHIR/docs/src/pages/guides/FHIRPerformanceGuide.md

 # 6. Client Access Scenarios

-The IBM FHIR Server translates a FHIR search request into a SQL query.
+the LinuxForHealth FHIR Server translates a FHIR search request into a SQL query.
 The database performs query optimization to generate what it thinks is the most efficient execution plan before running the query.
 This optimization depends on the database having good statistics (and a clever algorithm) to make the right choice.
 When this goes wrong, the result is a slow response which can also end up consuming significant resources which impact the capacity of the system as a whole.

 The FHIR search specification includes a rich set of capabilities designed to make it easier for clients to find data.
 If a particular search performs poorly, there are likely other ways the same data can be fetched.
 One solution is to use multiple requests, using FHIR bundle requests to request multiple resources in one server request.